 Multivariate testing uses the same principles of A/B testing but compares a higher number of variables.
 This test is good to use when you need to see which page elements are having a positive or negative impact on visitor interaction.
 Therefore, this test is typically done only on sites or pages with a lot of traffic, as many variations require a lot of traffic to reach statistical significance.

 At Simpleview we prefer to use our own A/B testing tool (built into CMS 3.0) whenever possible.
 The tool uses Google Content Experiments making setup easy and results trustworthy.
 The data also gets pushed directly into Google Analytics without having to set up any additional tracking or fancy plugins, eliminating the need for a developer.
-If you aren't currently on the Simpleview CMS 3.0 platform, or have yet to purchase the testing module, I would recommend using either Optimizely or VWO (Visual Website Optimizer).
-Both are great testing platforms with a lot of bells and whistles, however they can get very expensive very quickly if you have a lot of traffic or are testing multiple pages at one time across your site.
-Personally I like free so running a test through Google Content Experiments (right through CMS 3.0) is my preference.
+If you aren't currently on the Simpleview CMS 3.0 platform or have yet to purchase the testing module, I would recommend using either Optimizely or VWO (Visual Website Optimizer).
+Both are great testing platforms with a lot of bells and whistles, however, they can get very expensive very quickly if you have a lot of traffic or are testing multiple pages at one time across your site.
+Personally, I like free so running a test through Google Content Experiments (right through CMS 3.0) is my preference.

 Whatever tool you use for testing, just make sure to have all of the data imported into your analytics platform, and don't forget to let it run until it reaches statistical significance.
 A minimum sample size and statistical confidence level of 95% should be used as that means there is a very small probability your results are bogus.
 Be aware that if the test has not reached statistical significance the results may be caused by random factors.
-Also, sample size is just as important.
-Even with a 95% statistical significance the test is invalid if it has only reached a small sampling of people.
+Also, the sample size is just as important.
+Even with a 95% statistical significance, the test is invalid if it has only reached a small sampling of people.
 Using a test calculator can help and there is no harm in running a test for a longer period of time.
 Remember, the goal of testing is to take the guesswork out of site optimization, and use data to make informed decisions rather than "I feel" decisions.
 Most conversion projects yield dozens of pages full of issues to test so there should be more than enough to keep you and your team occupied for quite some time.

-Join us for part four of our series where we'll be tackling Results.
+Go here for part four of our series where we'll be tackling Results.